hisschemoller/volca-freesound/README.md

 The maximum length of samples can be set here.
 In seconds.
 The Volca Sample has 4MB of memory to store samples, which is not much.
 The shorter the duration, the more of the 100 sample slots will likely be filled.

-When you change the maximum duration, the amount of available samples will be updated.
+When you change the maximum duration, the amount of available samples displayed underneath will be updated.

+#### Normalize

+The volume level of the downloaded files will be maximized before they are transferred to the Volca.

+#### Double speed

+Playback speed of the downloaded files will be doubled before they are transferred to the Volca Sample.
+This way they will take up only half the memory, so twice as much audio will fit in the Volca's 4MB.
+The samples' pitch however is doubled as well, so they must be pitched down twelve steps (one octave) to play back at their original pitch again.

 #### Slots grid

 The grid represents the 100 sample slots available on the Volca Sample.
 It lets you select individual slots in which random samples will be loaded.
 Click a slot to select or deselect it.
-When transfer starts only the selcted slots will be overwritten with new samples.
+When transfer starts only the selected slots will be overwritten with new samples.

 #### Clear or select all slots